nicholasadamou/v3/README.md

 1. [**Travis CI**](https://travis-ci.org/nicholasadamou/nicholasadamou.com) - Travis is used to test whether or not this project builds successfully.
 2. [**GitHub Actions**](https://github.com/actions) - My [deploy to Surge.sh](.github/workflows/deployment.yml) workflow is used for continuous deployment to my [Surge.sh](https://surge.sh/) domain.
 	- [**Surge.sh**](https://surge.sh/) - Surge.sh is the service used to host my website.

+## 📚 The Design Stack

+This project uses the following technologies:

+- [**Bulma**](https://bulma.io/) - A free, open-source CSS framework based on Flexbox and used by more than 200,000 developers.
+- [**Carbon Design System**](https://carbondesignsystem.com) - Carbon is the design system for IBM web and product.
+It is a series of individual styles, components, and guidelines used for creating unified UI.
+- [**Figma**](https://www.figma.com/) - Build better products as a team.
+Design, prototype, and gather feedback all in one place with Figma.

 ## Partners